Truancy: United States

 In the United States, truancy regulations are generally enforced by school officials under the context of parental responsibility.
 New automated calling systems allow the automated notification of parents when a child is not marked present in the computer, and truancy records for many states are available for inspection online.
-In large schools where law enforcement officers are present, the fine for "playing hooky" can range from $250 to as much as $500.
+In large schools where law enforcement officers are present, the fine for truancy can range from $250 to as much as $500.
 About 12,000 students were ticketed for truancy in 2008 in Los Angeles.
-Many states provide for the appointment of local truancy officers who have the authority to arrest habitually truant youths and bring them to their parents or to the school they are supposed to attend.
+Many states provide for the appointment of local truancy officers who have the authority to arrest habitually truant youths and bring them to their parents or to the school that they are supposed to attend.
 Many states also have the power to revoke a student's driver's license or permit.
-Where it exists, a school truancy officer is often a constable or sheriff, concurrently.
+Where it exists, a school truancy officer is often concurrently a constable or sheriff.

-Children are required by law to attend school until they reach the age of 16 (Wisconsin v.
-Yoder), which varies by state (typically 16–18 years), unless an absence is formally excused by a school official or the child has been expelled.
+Children are required by law to remain in school until the age of 16, although some states require schooling through age 18 unless an absence is formally excused by a school official or if the child has been expelled.
+In the 1972 case of Wisconsin v.
+Yoder, the Supreme Court determined that Amish children could not be placed under compulsory education laws past the eighth grade.

 Children in private school or homeschooling are exempt from attending mandatory public schooling.